How to protect kōkako

 2022 Pest control in the Kaharoa Conservation Area

-The Kaharoa Kōkako Trust will be commencing possum and rat control in the Kaharoa Conservation Area this weekend using Pindone or diphacinone in bait stations, and Feratox encapsulated cyanide in Bio-bags.
+The Kaharoa Kōkako Trust will be commencing possum and rat control in the Kaharoa Conservation Area this August using Pindone in bait stations.

-All bait remaining in the bait stations was be removed by 30 November 2017.
+All bait remaining in the bait stations was be removed by 30 September 2022 and a second application of pindone will be placed in the bait stations in December 2022.

 Although the risks associated with this operation are very low, any dogs allowed to scavenge possum or rat carcasses in or near this area between August 2022 and April 2023 could incur secondary poisoning.
 The presence of warning signs indicates that pesticide residues may still be present in baits or animals.